jackyzha0/quartz/content/Foundations/Diary.md

 ## Why?
 This is a way for me to "getting the garbage out of your head" (concept from [[Knowledge/People/Dan Millman]]).

 Besides, writing is an expression of thought.
 Writing improves one's thinking process, which is something I care a lot about.
-A similar role is played by [[Knowledge/Mental models/Modele mentalne]]
+A similar role is played by [[Knowledge/Mental models/Mental models]]

 In addition to writing, I also read my journal, which gives me a [[Knowledge/Dictionary/Perspective]] (for ex.
 By looking at yourself and your attitudes from years ago).

 ## Rules
 - I write practically every day
 - I don't have a set time or structure
-- I am honest with myself according to [[Knowledge/Thoughts/Radykalna Transparentność]] from a books [[Knowledge/Books/Principles]] and [[Knowledge/Books/That Will Never Work]]
+- I am honest with myself according to [[Knowledge/Thoughts/Radical Transparency]] from a books [[Knowledge/Books/Principles]] and [[Knowledge/Books/That Will Never Work]]
 - I do not have a requirement for quantity
 - I write what is in my mind at the moment
 - Sometimes I write in the third person in order to gain distance from the written words